 The rise of the non-jobbers

 However, the technological progress of the 21st century is very different from the industrial revolution.
 The key difference is the concept of “non-job”, which came about due to the rise of the web.
-The term relates to the people who make money by writing blogs, making YouTube videos and writing websites from the comfort of their bedroom.
+The term relates to the people who make money by writing blogs, making YouTube videos and building websites from the comfort of their bedroom.

 Despite many misconceptions, your earnings don’t depend on how much you suffer, how much sacrifices you are making and what level of education you hold.
 Those things are sometimes helpful, but not always necessary.